apache/apisix-website/content/contribute/committer/index.en.md

   <br />
   <section>
     <h2 class="title">Promotion</h2>
-    <p>The Apache APISIX community follows the <a href="http://community.apache.org/newcommitter.html">Apache Community’s process</a> on accepting a new committer.
+    <p>The Apache APISIX (incubating) community follows the <a href="http://community.apache.org/newcommitter.html">Apache Community’s process</a> on accepting a new committer.
 After a contributor participates APISIX's community actively, (P)PMC and Committers will make decisions to invite the contributor join Committers and (P)PMC.</p>
     <p>Processes are:</p>
     <p>1.
 Start the discussion and vote in @private.
 Only current PMC member could nominate</p>
     <p>2.
 If the vote passes, send an offer to become a committer with @private CC’ed</p>